nilern/Kyy/_posts/2020-11-30-lexing-arithmetic.md

 The location information consists of just the filename and byte offset into the file.
 Not saving the line and column saves space and can be recomputed from the file contents and the offset.
-Reopening files should not be a problem since when we are printing error messages or using the debugger we are on a slow path anyway.
+Reopening files should not be a problem since when we are printing error messages or using the debugger we are already on a slow path.
 And if the source code file changes it should be reloaded anyway.

 The filenames are optional because not all code comes from files (e.g. REPL input lines or `eval`/`exec` input strings).
 The filename should be shared